Celayix Home » Workplace Bullying – How to Manage it Effectively

 • Harsh/unjust criticism

-The problem of workplace bullying is so large, that there is an entire organization dedicated to researching and reporting on the issue in the United States.
 Every 3-4 years, the Workplace Bullying Institute carries out a workplace bullying survey.
-The most recent survey was completed in 2021.
+They completed the most recent survey in 2021.
 Here are some of the key stats/facts:

-• Over 79 million U.S workers were affected by workplace bullying in the year previous to the survey.
-This is made up of 48.6 million employees who are directly bullied, and 30.6 million who witness it.
+• Workplace bullying affected over 79 million U.S. workers in the year previous to the survey.
+This consists of 48.6 million employees who directly experience bullying and 30.6 million employees who witness it.

 • Remote workers are also susceptible – with approximately 43% of remoter workers experiencing it.

-• Workplace bullies are 67% male, 33% female.
-Interestingly, victims of male bullies are 58% male, and 42% female.
-However, the victims of female bullies are 65% female, and 35% male.
+• Workplace bullies are 67% male and 33% female.
+Interestingly, victims of male bullies are 58% male and 42% female.
+However, the victims of female bullies are 65% female and 35% male.

-One of the most interesting findings of the 2021 survey is that 90% of adult Americans support a law against abusive conduct at work.
-This is certainly one to keep an eye on in the future.
+90% of adult Americans in the 2021 survey support a law against abusive behaviour in the workplace.
+This is undoubtedly one to keep an eye on in the future.

-It goes without saying that workplace bullying has serious effects on the victim themselves.
-However, it also has detrimental effects on employers and the workplace as a whole.
-Obviously, persistent and frequent bullying creates a hostile/toxic work environment, which itself brings a range of other issues.
-It also leads to increased absenteeism, reduced productivity, high employee turnover, and huge issues with employee engagement.
+It goes without saying that workplace bullying has severe effects on the victim themselves.
+However, it also has detrimental effects on employers and the workplace culture as a whole.
+Obviously, persistent and frequent bullying creates a hostile/toxic work environment, which brings many other issues.
+It also leads to increased absenteeism, reduced productivity, high employee turnover, and huge issues with employee engagement

-Not only that, but certain instances of workplace bullying lead to costly legal proceedings that often end in worker compensation.
-These legal battles are a huge drain on finances, resources, and ultimately, morale across the board.
-It goes without saying that most employers should be actively working to avoid them at all costs.
+Not only that, but specific instances of workplace bullying lead to costly legal proceedings that often end in worker compensation.
+These legal battles drain finances, resources, and, ultimately, morale across the board.
+It goes without saying that most employers should be actively working to avoid any workplace conflict at all costs.

 How can Employers Effectively Manage Workplace Bullying?